materialdigital/dataportal_tutorial/README.md

 #### Miscellaneous information
 Among the following fields, especially the **license**, the **organization** and the **visibility** are particularly important.
 The organization is mandatory and a data set cannot be added without filling this field.
-The visibility lets you control whether the data set is publicly visible to anyone on the internet ("Public") or only to registered users of the dataportal ("Private")
+The visibility lets you control whether the data set is publicly visible to anyone on the internet ("Public") or only to registered users of the dataportal ("Private").
 ![US3_7](./images/DataPortal_us3_7.png)

 ##### Release and version information